 OPCRD data is never sold or provided for commercial purposes by pharmaceutical companies or for any marketing purposes.
 OPCRD data is only used for research which has been ethically and scientifically approved by ADEPT.
 The research must also have intent to publish, so the knowledge shared can benefit the wider scientific and healthcare world.

-OPC will continue to hold the de-identified practice data within OPCRD for use in ethically approved research.
+OPC will continue to hold the de-identified or non-identifiable practice data within OPCRD indefinitely for use in ethically approved research.
 A GP Practice can request at any time for its data to be removed from OPCRD, subject to any requirements on data retention as set out in the GDPR/DPA.
-Anonymised data is provided from OPCRD to a researcher under a limited data licence, and must be deleted by the researcher following the data licence period which has been approved by ADEPT (in most cases one year).
+It is however not possible to remove practice data from anonymised research data due to the fact that the data is anonymous, and the practice or patients cannot be identified.
+Anonymised research data is provided from OPCRD to a researcher under a limited data licence and must be deleted by the researcher following the data licence period which has been approved by ADEPT (in most cases one year).

 How OPCRD receives de-identified data from GP practices but provides anonymised data for approved research